Non-reversible sampling schemes on submanifolds: Conclusion and discussion

 \emph{Unbounded submanifolds.} Although in this paper we have focused on reaction coordinate with compact level set $\Sigma$, in applications one can encounter sampling problems on unbounded submanifolds.
 We expect that our results will apply to this setting, but care needs to be taken when handling the corresponding Poisson equations on unbounded domains (see~\cite{pardoux2003poisson}).
 To the best of our knowledge, the analysis of sampling schemes for nonlinear reaction coordinates with unbounded level sets is open.

-\emph{Connections between numerical scheme and SDE.} The SDE~\eqref{sde-on-sigma} plays a crucial role in the proof of Theorem~\ref{thm:Err}, wherein the zero-order terms of the Taylor expansion are identified with the generator of~\eqref{sde-on-sigma}.
+\emph{Connections between the numerical scheme and SDE.} The SDE~\eqref{sde-on-sigma} plays a crucial role in the proof of Theorem~\ref{thm:Err}, wherein the zero-order terms of the Taylor expansion are identified with the generator of~\eqref{sde-on-sigma}.
 This suggests that there is a strong connection between the numerical scheme~\eqref{scheme-non-reversible} and the SDE~\eqref{sde-on-sigma}.
 While we do not pursue this line of enquiry, following the results in~\cite[Section 6.1]{MattinglyStuartTretyakov10} it is possible to quantitatively estimate the distance between the invariant measure of the numerical scheme~\eqref{scheme-non-reversible} and the invariant measure of the SDE~\eqref{sde-on-sigma}.
 Moreover we expect that \eqref{scheme-non-reversible} is a consistent numerical discretisation of the SDE~\eqref{sde-on-sigma} on finite time horizons.

+\emph{Sampling schemes using Langevin dynamics. } The numerical scheme~\eqref{scheme-non-reversible} is inspired by the overdamped Langevin dynamics, and a natural extension would be to use the (underdamped) Langevin dynamics.
+In this case, one approach would be to propagate the position and momentum via standard numerical schemes for the Langevin dynamics, and then to project the position onto the manifold $\Sigma$ using the approach proposed in this paper.
+However the right choice for the projected momentum such that the numerical scheme samples the correct target measure requires further investigation.

 \emph{Metropolisation.} Constrained numerical schemes on submanifolds using Lagrange multipliers can be metropolised by adding a Metropolis-Hasting acceptance-rejection step~\cite{hmc-submanifold-tony,goodman-submanifold,multiple-projection-mcmc-submanifolds}.
-An interesting open problem is to explore the metropolisation of our numerical scheme.
+An interesting open problem is to explore the metropolisation of the reversible version of our numerical scheme (i.e.\ with $A=0$).
 This will be addressed in future work.

-\textbf{Acknowledgments.} US thanks P\'eter Koltai for stimulating discussion on the ODE flow.
-The work of US and WZ is supported by the DFG under Germany's Excellence Strategy-MATH+: The Berlin Mathematics Research Centre (EXC-2046/1)-project ID:390685689.
+\textbf{Acknowledgments.} The authors would like to thank the anonymous referees for valuable suggestions and comments.
+US thanks P\'eter Koltai for stimulating discussion on the ODE flow.
+The work of US and WZ is supported by the DFG under Germany's Excellence Strategy-MATH+: The Berlin Mathematics Research Centre (EXC-2046/1)-project ID:390685689 (subproject EF4-4).
+US also acknowledges support from the Alexander von Humboldt foundation.

 \begin{appendices}